LuuucasM/Imaginengion/ObsidianVault/Imaginengion/General TODO.md

+- make it possible for entities to have entities like an entity heiarchy. i need this so i can add a camera to an entity, so that when a player posses the entity
 - add a function to scene_layer to "spawn player" which is an entity which has a component like PlayerComponent which contains the data related to the player.
 - then create a component for other entities like ControllerComponent, which will allow the entity to be controlled by either player or AI
 - then i can for example on scene_layer.OnSceneStart I can spawn a player -> then somehow take control of an entity with a controller component, and then